Fast Roping Systems

-- When descent is required, ropes can be attached in one fast, easy operation.
+- When descent is required, ropes can be attached in one fast, effortless operation.
 Our fast roping system typically features up to five ropes per helicopter.

 - Each rope can be released/loaded individually or simultaneously.

-- Should an emergency situation occur a number of rope release options are available:
+- Should an emergency occur several rope release options are available:

 - Manual release with a thumb lever